KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 **SPOILER WARNING:** Due to its size, I cannot reupload this mod for spoiler-prevention purposes.
 It spoils a location you see in the sequel.
 Please avoid the mod if this is a concern for you.

 **Installation Instructions:** Download the .tpc variant of the mod.
-Delete DAN_wall03.tpc, DAN_NEW1.tpc and DAN_MWFl.tpc before moving to your Override.
+Delete DAN_MWFl.tpc, DAN_NEW1.tpc and DAN_wall03.tpc before moving to your Override.

 ___